 The school year has begun and our co-op is in full spring.
 This year I went back to my elementary teaching roots and am teaching a first and second grade math class called Number Ninjas.
-I hope to share some of our lessons along the way- at least the ones I remember to take pictures of!
+We had so much fun with this Skittles Statistics lesson.
+I hope to continue share some of our lessons along the way- at least the ones I remember to take pictures of!

 Skittles Statistics was one of those lessons that I loved doing when I was teaching 2nd grade.
 Any lesson with candy is sure to be a winner!
 This is a great lesson to work on probability, statistics and graphing.